 THE FIRST READ

 I settled into the middle of the makeshift stage, but only after catching the heel of my shoe in a fracture in the wood.
 I didn’t fully trip, but the sound it made was so crude, it seemed to shriek at me, “Boo, get off the stage!”
 In all honesty, I don’t know how the hefty gentleman who read before me survived.
 I could feel the plywood droop under my weight.
 The whirring sound of the barista grinding coffee seemed to register at 140 decibels, the equivalent of a Boeing 747 jet engine.
-It momentarily broke the awkward silence, sending me a moment of relief and the celestial scent of perfectly ground Sumatra Takengon Mahara coffee grounds.
-I turned to realize I was too short for the microphone.
-The host ran up and came to my rescue.
-He would look at me, adjust the microphone, look at me again and lower it some more until he felt satisfied with the result.
+It was so loud and offensive, the audience cringed.
+When I gathered myself a bit more, I came to realize that I was too short for the microphone.
+The host ran up and came to my rescue, making public note that I couldn’t reach it.
+Thanks asshole.
+The audience gave out a chuckle, all in unison.
+The host would look at me, adjust the microphone, look at me again and lower it some more until he felt satisfied with the result.
 It was as if he was checking my height to make sure I was tall enough for the rollercoaster ride.
 Trust me, I wasn’t.
-I had to tilt my head as far back as I could to reach it, which was exceptionally more awkward than the blaring sound of the coffee machine.
+I had to tilt my head as far back as I could to reach it, which left me looking completely boorish amid the blaring sound of the coffee machine.

 “How does what end?”
-I responded.
+I said, completely confused.

 “So then, are you looking for love?” he asked.

 “I’m not so much looking for love at this very moment as I am looking for a cocktail,” I said.